TiTiKy441/IpHlpApiConnectionsWrapper/README.md

     PhysicalAddress? found = Array.Find(records, x => x.IpAddress.Equals(targetAddress) && (x.NetType != IpNetType.Invalid))?.PhysicalAddress;
     if (found == null) throw new AggregateException("Gateway address was not found in the table");
     return found;
+}
 ```

 ## Performance recomendations
 If you want to get some fixed type of record, you should get it directly (for example `GetProcessTcp4Connections()`, `GetModuleUdp6Connections()`) instead of `GetTcpTable` or `GetUdpTable`

 Using `LocalIPAddress` or `LocalEndPoint` property of any record type internally converts `LocalAddress`, `LocalPort`, `LocalScopeId` into an `IPAddress` or `IpEndPoint`.
 This takes some computing power.
 If you are developing a high performance application which is, for example, have to compare IP address to the processes IP addresses in bulk, you should consider converting the IP address into `uint` and only then compare it with the processes IP addresses.
 Same applies to `RemoteAddress` and `RemoteEndPoint`

+## Internal structure
+On wrapper creation, it either allocates a new byte array or borrows it from the array pool, if the array pool is specified in the constructor.
+After that this byte array is pinned and a pointer to it is stored.
+When the external call is made, this pointer is passed into the external call and this array is used for an external call.
+During this call, no other function should access the byte array, so it is locked.
+If the byte array was too small, class either throws an exception (if `AutoResizeBuffer` is set to false) or unpins and unhooks the old array and either reallocates or reborrows the new array.

+Results of external calls are manually marshalled into classes, SpanByteConverter is an internal class for managing byte conversions.

+External call's return codes are handled by the `HandleErrorCode` method.

+### Static functions disclaimer

+Static functions use stack allocated memory.
+It's impossible to store this memory between calls since this memory gets discarded per function call.
+Stack allocated memory on windows is generally faster in allocation, reading and writing, so it's use should be preffered over the heap memory allocation.
+However, since we cant store this memory, we need to reallocate it on every call, which creates the problem that on bigger sizes (Should be above 2 kb I believe), the allocation time becomes too big and it's no longer faster than the heap-using functions.
+Also stack memory allocation is tricky so I decided to not implement auto-resize so they would throw an exception if the allocated memory is not big enough.

+Above said only applies to BROWSER-HIDDEN functions, non browser-hidden functions are safe and fast to use.

+Static function use internal (only for compiled use) function `GetPinnableReference()`, so if the dotnet removes it, it would be impossible to implmenet stack allocation.